-- A. Reimbursement is calculated from an employee's regularly scheduled work site and uses the most direct route. - B. The Employee should use an online mapping search engines (MapQuest Google Maps, etc) or the odometer on their vehicle to determine the mileage. - C. Mileage in excess of 150 miles round-trip will require approval by the Library Director prior to the trip being undertaken. - D. If the mileage amount submitted is questionable (i.e., too high or too low) it will be reviewed with the employee.
+- A. Reimbursement is calculated from an employee's regularly scheduled work site and uses the most direct route. - B. The Employee should use an online mapping search engine (MapQuest Google Maps, etc.) or the odometer on their vehicle to determine the mileage. - C. Mileage in excess of 150 miles round-trip will require approval by the Library Director prior to the trip being undertaken. - D. If the mileage amount submitted is questionable (i.e., too high or too low) it will be reviewed with the employee.

 To receive reimbursement for mileage an employee must submit a Mileage Statement to the Director within 30 days of the event.
-Mileage will be reimbursed monthly.
+If Library funds are not available, mileage reimbursement requests may be declined.
+Mileage will be reimbursed monthly when funds are available.